Paolin83/COVID19_SEIR_model/draft_analysis_Italy_new.md

 We perfom simulation on the trend of beta coefficient by means of a Bayesian Structural Time Series using the library bsts of R.
-We estimate a BTST model specifing a local linear trend ans 1000 simulation.
+We estimate a BSTS model specifing a local linear trend ans 1000 simulation.

 We made a forecast forward of 14 days dropping the first 100 simulation